USS Koelsch: 1980s

 The ship departed Mayport on 4 January 1984 for Port Everglades, Florida, and the AUTEC range in the Bahamas to conduct WSAT.
-The crash at sea of a U.S. Drug Enforcement Agency helicopter interrupted the WSAT, as Koelsch acted as the on-scene commander of a search and rescue effort that recovered two Bahamian police officers who had been passengers on board the helicopter.
+The crash at sea of a U.S. Drug Enforcement Administration helicopter interrupted the WSAT, as Koelsch acted as the on-scene commander of a search and rescue effort that recovered two Bahamian police officers who had been passengers on board the helicopter.
 The frigate returned to Mayport on 14 January, and with the guidance provided by the local NWAT from 16 to 20 January, she completed a Technical Assist Visit (TAV) on 26 and 27 January that earned her full Nuclear Weapons Certification.
 Koelsch got underway on 1 February and proceeded to the AUTEC range where she completed WSAT the next day.
 The ship and crew conducted refresher training during the rest of the month and into March.
 After completing a final battle problem on 12 March, the ship passed an underway Operational Propulsion Plant Examination (OPPE) the next day and proceeded to Charleston, arriving on 16 March for a weapons onload.
 The month ended on a solemn note as Koelsch conducted a burial-at-sea ceremony on the 28th.
 The frigate participated in CompTUEx 2-84 from 4 to 17 April, coordinating ASW exercises and conducting her first helicopter operations since overhaul.
 The ship visited Saint Thomas, U.S. Virgin Islands (18-20 April) and refueled at Roosevelt Roads before returning to Mayport on the 25th to begin a restricted availability period that lasted until 4 June.
 Koelsch then conducted a Quality Assurance Service Test (QAST) on 13 June and began an Intermediate Maintenance Availability (IMAV) on the 25th.
 All gun ammunition was offloaded during welding work in the magazines, and the ship completed her IMAV on 27 July.
 From 2 to 9 August the frigate conducted operations with the aircraft carrier USS Independence, as well as Surface Ship Radiated Noise Measurements (SSRNM) tests.
 From 21 August to 7 September Koelsch participated in ReadiEx 2-84, conducting AAW and gunnery exercises.
 During her subsequent pre-overseas movement work-up the ship installed an AN/SQR-15 Towed Array Sonar System (TASS), which she tested underway on 27 to 29 September.
 She conducted a one-day dependents' cruise on 4 October.